 Thursday was the day that my professor and classmates critiqued the story I shared here a few weeks ago.
 I had all of spring break to worry about it.
 It's been a while since I did a writing workshop, so I was nervous.
 You think your writing is great and then these fresh eyes see a bunch of things wrong with it.
 Well, I needn't have worried because yes, of course they found things wrong with it, but overall I left feeling like

 Then we did the criticisms, and the professor kind of defended me from some of them, which I took to mean he liked it a lot.
 Someone would say "I don't understand..." or "It was confusing how..." and he would be like "That's in there, he explained it like so..."
 I saw in his notes later that he had missed something like that too, though, so maybe I need to do better at clarifying these things.
 The most embarrassing thing, as only one person seemed to notice, was an inadvertent plot-crucial violation of the laws of physics.
 I wholeheartedly forgive Star Wars for prioritizing awesomeness over the laws of physics, but that's not the approach I want to take, so I appreciated him pointing this out even though it made me hate myself a little.
 I did a little research on the physics but didn't bother with something I thought I knew but didn't.
 Also, writing a scene between two characters of the same sex without constantly repeating their names to indicate which "she" you're referring to in any given sentence is kind of a pain.
-But the professor ended his notes with "Polish this up and send it out!"
-And I will do that as soon as it's flawless.
-Maybe by the time I'm forty.

 One critique spoke to the story's weakness as a standalone rather than part of an anthology of prequels to a pre-existing novel, which is what I intend it to be.
 Someone pointed out that Chantelle, the bully of the protagonist Jane, has no explanation given for her cruelty and is kind of a flat character.
 In the novel, Jane is an adult and faces off against several villains who have complex backstories to make you feel sorry for them.
 Then Chantelle is shown in a flashback bullying her as a teenager, and I thought it would be funny if this high school bully, despite ostensibly nin being as "bad" as the actual villains, was totally one-dimensional and rotten to the core for no reason.
 And that's the era this short story is set in and understandably it raised an eyebrow for one person.
 But the professor concluded his notes with "Polish this up and send it out!"
 And I will, as soon as it's flawless.
 Maybe by the time I'm forty.